NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/3- Solution Architecture Breakdown.md

 ## Best Practices

 - **Metadata-driven pipeline design**: A configuration file defines data sources and pipeline parameters, enhancing reusability and maintainability.
-- **Parallel pipeline execution**: Tasks are executed concurrently where possible, improving performance.
+- **Parallel pipeline execution**: The initial sequential data processing was slow due to the auto-incrementing key in the audit table.
+By removing the auto-incrementing key and enabling parallel processing in Azure Data Factory, the pipeline now runs much faster, significantly improving efficiency.
+- **Implementing Azure Key Vault**:  Securely stores and accesses sensitive information such as passwords and access tokens and eliminates hardcoding of credentials in code, aligning with industry best practices.
+- **Utilising Unity Catalog for Metadata Storage**: Replaces the local Hive metastore with Unity Catalog for centralised metadata management and facilitates metadata sharing across multiple Databricks workspaces, boosting collaboration and discoverability.
+- **Naming conventions and folder structure**: Improve code organisation and readability.
+- **Implementing the "Is Active" Flag**:  The configuration file includes an "is active" flag to control which tables are processed by the pipeline.
+The pipeline checks this flag and only processes tables marked as active, providing more granular control over data ingestion.
 - **Retry mechanisms**: Implement retries for failed tasks to ensure pipeline resilience.
-- **Naming conventions and folder structure**: Improve code organisation and readability.

 This architecture offers a robust and scalable approach to building a data engineering pipeline for **Healthcare Revenue Cycle Management (RCM)** on **Azure**.
 By utilising **Azure Data Factory**, **Databricks**, and other Azure services, along with best practices in data engineering, the project enables healthcare organisations to gain valuable insights from their data and optimise their financial performance.